claygiffin/100-coaches-site/src/pages/index.md

     together multiple world class resources.
 education:
   headline: >-
-    Many of the 100 Coaches(TM) are best selling authors here are a few of our recent releases
+    Many of the 100 Coaches are also best-selling authors.
+Here are a few of our recent releases
   image: /uploads/marshall-books@2x.png
   linkText: Order Now